pjude/ReactiveXCamera/README.md

 How to Use
 -----------
-1. set the camera parameter by choose a [ReactiveXCameraConfig]which created by [RxCameraConfigChooser]
+1. set the camera parameter by choose a [ReactiveXCameraConfig]which created by [ReactiveXCameraConfigChooser]

 	```Java
 	ReactiveXCameraConfig config = ReactiveXCameraConfigChooser.obtain().